Free Iowa Records: Background Checks, Arrests & More

 Iowa Inmate Records & Information (Jails & Prisons)

-Information on incarcerated individuals in Iowa’s jails and prisons can be accessed through many avenues.
+Citizens can look up incarcerated individuals in Iowa’s jails and prisons through many avenues.
 Iowa inmate records usually contain relevant information such as an offender’s name, projected release date, and identification number.

 How Do I Find Recent Arrests in Iowa?